Skip to navigation Skip to content

 Event Date field

-Update the Event Date field on the MS screen to reflect the date the change occurred.
+Update the Event Date field on the Marital Status (MS) screen to reflect the date the change occurred.
 For example, if a customer is recorded as de facto (DEF) and advises they are now married, the event date when recording married (MAR) must be the date they were married, not the date they were recorded as DEF, unless the customer was incorrectly recorded as de facto instead of married and the entry needs to be corrected.
 The same rule applies when updating the Qualifier Code field (relationship qualifier code).

 Recording relationship qualifier codes